StuartsProjects/GPSTutorial/GPS performance comparisons/Readme.md

 ### Tracker node sleep current - Conclusion?

-Using the TPL5110 to power down node a node (with Arduino serial bootloader) uses 0.33mAhr per day sleeping and waking and the TPL5010 uses far less, 0.037mAhr per day.
-So they are significant power savings to be had using a bare bones Arduino setup and the TPL5010 as a wakeup timer.
+Using the TPL5110 to power down node a node (with Arduino serial boot loader installed) uses 0.33mAhr per day sleeping and waking, the TPL5010 uses far less, 0.037mAhr per day.
+So they are significant power savings to be had using a bare bones Arduino set-up and the TPL5010 as a wakeup timer.
 If you remove the Arduino serial boot loader then there is not a lot to choose between the two methods, although the TPL5010 does provide added flexibility.

 #### To be continued
 <br><br>